 Entertainment for less

 TV Cable monthly fees are expensive.
 And to access all the channels, you keep paying more and more.
-Don’t give in a 6 month or 1 year free channels on a 2-year contract.
+Don’t give in to a 6 month or 1 year free channels on a 2-year contract.
 Use Netflix or free YouTube for your entertainment.

 If you are paying for the internet already, use that for streaming movies and shows on your TV for the family/group to watch.
 Google Chromecast is an affordable option to do that – both YouTube and Netflix both!